asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 #### The Big Failure

 The biggest failure of UI-driven and end-to-end focused test suites is that they try to test both high detail and large scope.
-This is the recipe for brittle and flaky tests.
+This is the recipe for brittle and unreliable tests.

 With the creation of UI-testing tools like Selenium organizations have started down a path to wrap these tools in complex, homegrown UI-testing frameworks in an attempt to create a comprehensive suite of end-to-end tests without understanding the drawbacks to this approach.